aiyan327/aiyan327.github.io/_posts/2019-10-22-Problems with Github Pages.markdown

 ---
 layout: post
-title: Some Annoying Problems in Setting Up My Blog
+title: Problems with Github Pages
 date: 2019-10-22 13:32:20 +0300
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
-img: i-rest.jpg # Add image post (optional)
+img: github-pages.png # Add image post (optional)
 fig-caption: # Add figcaption (optional)
 tags: [Github Pages, YAML]
 ---